Juho Talvitie

-Juho Jaakko Talvitie (born 25 March 2005) is a Finnish professional footballer who plays as a winger for Eredivisie club NAC Breda, on loan from Lommel, and for the Finland national team.
+Juho Jaakko Talvitie (born 25 March 2005) is a Finnish professional footballer who plays as a winger for Belgian Pro League club Lommel and the Finland national team.

 Early career

 Talvitie started playing football in Ilves in Tampere.
 In 2020, Talvitie trialed for the youth academy of English Premier League side Manchester United.

 Club career

 Lommel

 In 2021, he signed for Belgian First Division B club Lommel.
 On 15 September 2021, he debuted for 4–2 win over Diegem Sport in a Belgian Cup game.
 He made his Belgian First Division B debut on 1 October 2021 against Westerlo.
 During season 2021–22 he made six appearances in league matches and one in the Belgian Cup.
 In the 2023–24 season, Talvitie made 35 appearances for Lommel in all competitions, scoring four goals and providing three assists.
 He played six games in the Belgian Pro League Promotion Play-offs.

 Heracles Almelo (loan)

 On 19 July 2024, Talvitie extended his contract with Lommel until June 2028, and simultaneously he was loaned out to Eredivisie club Heracles Almelo for the 2024–25 season with no option to buy.
 On 25 August 2024, in the third match of the season, Talvitie scored his first goal in Eredivisie, in a 1–1 draw against Willem II.